wufandi/DL4SequenceAlignment/README.md

 ### RaptorX-3DModeling

 If you want to generate feature files for query sequences and templates by yourself, you may use some scripts in the RaptorX-3DModeling package at https://github.com/j3xugit/RaptorX-3DModeling/.
-To generate a template feature file from an MSA, you may use RaptorX-3DModeling/Common/MSA2TPL.sh;
 To generate a sequence feature file from an MSA, you may use RaptorX-3DModeling/Common/MSA2TGT.sh or RaptorX-3DModeling/BuildFeatures/GenTGTFromA3M.sh;
-Note that MSA2TGT.sh needs Theano, but MSA2TPL.sh and GenTGTFromA3M.sh do not.
+Note that MSA2TGT.sh needs Theano, but GenTGTFromA3M.sh do not.

 To predict inter-residue distance probability distribution, you may use RaptorX-3DModeling/DL4DistancePrediction4/Scripts/PredictPairRelationFromMSA.sh, which needs Theano but not PyRosetta.
 To convert distance probability distribution to distance potential, you may use RaptorX-3DModeling/DL4DistancePrediction4/Scripts/DeriveDistInfo4Threading.sh.